marie-minaeva/stockholm/README.md

 ## Description
-ProMutor is a we-based tool that predicts the effect of suggested mutations based on explicit modelling of the evolutionary history of natural sequences.
+ProMutor is a web-based tool that predicts the effect of suggested mutations based on explicit modelling of the evolutionary history of natural sequences.
 Given an input sequence, it either generates a complete landscape of protein mutations or predicts an epistatic effect of mutations of interest.
-It also incorporates mutant sequence generation step as well as provedes direct access to ColabFold notebook for predicting protein structure.
+It also incorporates mutant sequence generation step as well as provides direct access to ColabFold notebook for predicting protein structure.

 ### Main steps of pipeline
-Depending on the selected mode, steps o the pipeline vary.
-However, both start with the generation o a multiple sequence alignment (MSA).
+Depending on the selected mode, steps of the pipeline vary.
+However, both start with the generation of a multiple sequence alignment (MSA).

 **Screening mode:**